vectordotdev/vector/changelog.d/21889_support_compression_for_honeycomb_sink.enhancement.md

 Support compression for the Honeycomb sink.
-The `gzip` format is enabled by default.
+The `zstd` format is enabled by default.

 authors: hgiasac